New Policy Library

 i. of the student’s right to a support person:

-ii. of the provisions of section 4.7; and
+ii. of the provisions of section 5.7; and

 Convening the student discipline committee

-5.13.
+5.17.
 The secretary of the committee must convene a meeting of the student discipline committee to determine the allegation of misconduct within 20 University business days after receipt of the allegation notice by the student.
 The Academic Registrar may extend this time limit in cases where a person is appointed to undertake a fact find investigation, or similar, prior to the discipline committee meeting.

-5.16.
+5.20.
 The committee meeting may be convened at any time of the calendar year.
 However, the student and the chair of the committee may agree in writing at any time to extend or shorten the time limits or to reschedule the date, time and place for any meeting of the committee.

-5.17.
+5.21.
 The chair of the committee may, as the case requires, adjourn and reconvene any meeting of the committee.

 Composition of the student discipline committee

-5.18.
+5.22.
 The student discipline committee is appointed by the Academic Registrar and comprises the following members:

 a) The Chair who must be a senior member of the academic staff or a member of the professional staff at UOM10 or above;

 b) a senior member of the academic staff or a member of the professional staff at UOM10 or above.
-The staff member cannot be from same faculty or administrative division as the member appointed under section 5.18(a);
+The staff member cannot be from same faculty or administrative division as the member appointed under section 5.22(a);

-d) The student discipline committee cannot include the person who referred the allegation to the Academic Registrar.
+d) the student discipline committee cannot include the person who referred the allegation to the Academic Registrar.

-Discipline Committee Procedures and Investigation Rules
+Discipline Committee Procedures

-5.21B.
+5.27.
 Requests for “in-camera” student discipline committee meetings will not be granted.

-5.22.
+5.28.
 In determining an allegation of student general misconduct, the committee:

 a) may follow any procedure it considers appropriate and make any enquiries it believes to be relevant;